 DO NOT burn construction timber painted, impregnated/treated wood, manufactured board products, or pallet wood.

 Solid fuel – Burn the only anthracite or manufactured briquette smokeless fuels listed as suitable for use with closed heating appliances.

 Q. How do I light my stove?

 A. Lay paper and kindling (or Firelighters) on the grate with small logs (if multifuel stove, small coals can also be used) on top.

-Open top air inlet and bottom air inlet.
+The open-top air inlet and bottom air inlet.

 Light stove and close door.

 When logs start to burn, close the bottom air inlet and use only the top air inlet to control the fire.